Ronde Barber: 1997

 The Tampa Bay Buccaneers drafted Barber in the third round (66th overall) of the 1997 NFL draft.
-He was the first of two cornerbacks drafted by the Buccaneers in 1997, alongside sixth-round selection (169th overall) Al Harris.
+He was the first of two cornerbacks drafted by the Buccaneers in 1997, alongside sixth round pick (169th overall) Al Harris.
 He was the tenth cornerback, the third underclassmen, and the fifth of sixth players from Virginia to be selected in 1997.
 His identical twin brother and college teammate, Tiki Barber, was selected in the second-round (36th overall) by the New York Giants.
 They became the fourth set of twins in NFL history to both be selected in one draft, following Rich and Ron Saul (1970), Reggie and Raleigh McKenzie (1985), and Keith and Kerry Cash (1991).

 On July 18, 1997, the Tampa Bay Buccaneers signed Barber to a three—year, $939,250 rookie contract that included a signing bonus of $405,000.

 As a rookie, Barber played only one game, in week 5 (September 28) against the Arizona Cardinals.
 Barber had three tackles.
 Tampa advanced to the divisional round of the playoffs but lost to the Green Bay Packers.